AdebolaShelby/sql/README.md

     ![alt text](images/image-36.png)

-* In the sql_hr database, find the employees who earn more than average
+* In the sql_hr database, find the employees who earn more than average.

     ## Query
     ![alt text](images/image-10.png)